Zohran Mamdani promises to govern ‘expansively and audaciously’ in inaugural speech as NYC mayor - Boston News, Weather, Sports | WHDH 7News

 “A moment like this comes rarely.
 Seldom do we hold such an opportunity to transform and reinvent.
 Rarer still is it the people themselves whose hands are on the levers of change.
 And yet we know that too often in our past, moments of great possibility have been promptly surrendered to small imagination and smaller ambition,” he said.

-But he will also have to face other responsibilities: handling trash and snow and rats, while getting blamed for subway delays and potholes.
+But he will also have to face the everyday responsibilities of running America’s largest city: handling trash and snow and rats, while getting blamed for subway delays and potholes.

+In his speech, Mamdani acknowledged the task ahead, saying he knows many will be watching to see whether he can succeed.

+“They want to know if the left can govern.
+They want to know if the struggles that afflict them can be solved.
+They want to know if it is right to hope again,” he said.
+“So, standing together with the wind of purpose at our backs, we will do something that New Yorkers do better than anyone else: We will set an example for the world.”

 Mamdani was born in Kampala, Uganda, the son of filmmaker Mira Nair and Mahmood Mamdani, an academic and author.
 His family moved to New York City when he was 7, with Mamdani growing up in a post-9/11 city where Muslims didn’t always feel welcome.
 He became an American citizen in 2018.